 Guided by the sociocultural systems model, IPARTheory's sociocultural systems subtheory attempts to predict and explain worldwide causes of parental acceptance and rejection.
 The subtheory also attempts to predict and explain expressive correlates of parental acceptance and rejection.
-For example the subtheory predicts-and substantial cross-cultural evidence confirms-that in societies where children tend to be rejected, cultural beliefs about the supernatural world (i.e., about God, gods, and the spirit world) usually portray supernaturals as being malevolent, that is hostile, treacherous, unpredictable, capricious, destructive, or negative in other ways (Batool & Najam, 2009; Bierman, 2005; Dickie, Eshleman, Merasco, Shepard, Venderwilt, & Johnson, 1997; Najam & Batool, 2013; Rohner, 1975, 1986; Thiele, 2007).
-However, the supernatural world is usually thought to be benevolent-warm, supportive, generous, protective, or kindly in other ways-in societies where most children are raised with loving acceptance.
+For example the subtheory predicts-and substantial cross-cultural evidence confirms-that in societies where children tend to be rejected, cultural beliefs about the supernatural world (i.e., about God, gods, and the spirit world) usually portray supernaturals as being malevolent, that is hostile, treacherous, unpredictable, capricious, destructive, or negative in other ways (Batool & Najam, 2009; Bierman, 2005; Dickie, Eshleman, Merasco, Shepard, Venderwilt, & Johnson, 1997;

+Najam & Batool, 2013;Rohner, 1975, 1986; Thiele, 2007).
+However, the supernatural world is usually thought to be benevolent-warm, supportive, generous, protective, or kindly in other ways-in societies where children are typically raised with loving acceptance.
 No doubt these cultural differences are the result of aggregated individual differences in the mental representations of accepted versus rejected persons within these two kinds of societies.

 Parental acceptance and rejection are also known to be associated worldwide with many other expressive sociocultural correlates such as the artistic traditions characteristic of individual societies, as well as the artistic preferences of individuals within these societies (Brown, Homa, Cook, Nadimi, & Cummings, 2014; Rohner & Frampton, 1982).
 Additionally, evidence suggests that the recreational and occupational choices adults make may be associated with childhood experiences of acceptance and rejection (Aronoff, 1967; Mantell, 1974; Rohner, 1986).
 Hoarding, too, tends to be associated with adults' remembrances of the experience of childhood rejection (Brown, et al, 2015).
+Finally, styles of humor also tend to be associated with adults' remembrances of parental acceptance-rejection in childhood.
+More specifically, Kazarian, Moghnie, and Martin (2010) found that both men and women who remembered having been loved (accepted) in childhood by their parents (both mothers and fathers) tended to use affiliative and self-enhancing styles of humor, whereas adults who remembered having been rejected in childhood tended more to use aggressive and/or self-defeating styles of humor.
+Affiliative humor refers to humor that enhances one's relationships with others by engaging in spontaneous witty banter to amuse others, and to reduce interpersonal tension.
+Self-enhancing humor uses humor to regulate emotions and to cope with stress through a humorous outlook on life.
+Aggressive humor, on the other hand, involves the use of humor to enhance oneself at the expense of others through the use of sarcasm, ridicule, and "put-down" humor.
+Finally, self-defeating humor involves the use of humor to enhance relationships at the expense of oneself by means of self-disparaging humor.
 All these and other expressive behaviors and beliefs appear to be byproducts of the social, emotional, and social-cognitive effects of parental acceptance-rejection discussed earlier.